Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 hand of cards to play going forward – the difference between his and the Tories’ 2019 'hand' is that the problems this time are largely known, rather than yet to emerge.

-His best bet will be to concentrate on problems he
+His best bet would have been to concentrate on problems he

 To be updated in due course – watch this space….